jimvella/java-rpm-example/README.md

 * `initd`
 * `jar`

-The maven-resources-plugin is used to insert maven properties into the spec file, the verison being of particular importance.
+The maven-resources-plugin is used to insert maven properties into the spec file, the version being of particular importance.

 The maven-jar-plugin is used to exclude configuration from the jar.
 With spring boot, its very handy to have application and logging configuration in `src/main/resources` in order to use `mvn spring-boot:run`.